jamesmills/laravel-timezone/README.md

 ### Overwrite existing timezones in the database

-By default, the timezone will be overwritten at each login with the current user timezone.
+User timezone will be overwritten at each login with the current user timezone if `detect_timezone` is set to true for this user.
+If this attribute is not set, by default, the timezone will be overwritten.
 This behavior can be restricted to only update the timezone if it is blank by setting the `'overwrite' => false,` config option.

 ### Default Format